About the Library

 We are open throughout the day every day whilst the school is open.
 Pupils come into the library when supervised by an adult.
 We are also open every Monday after school for families to come in and browse, borrow, relax and read.

-- Children are allowed to borrow up to three items at any one time.
+- Children are allowed to borrow up to two items at any one time.
 If you are not yet a 'free reader', you must borrow one reading scheme colour banded book and if you like, a library book or audio CD too.
 If you are a free reader, you may borrow up to two library items.

 - You can borrow items for up to 30 days - after that they will become overdue and you will either have to return or renew the items.